justarmadillo/browsertrix-crawler/README.md

       --version                             Show version number        [boolean]
       --seeds, --url                        The URL to start crawling from [array] [default: []]
-      --seedFile, --urlFile                 If set, read a list of seed urls, one per line, from the specified
+      --seedFile, --urlFile                 If set, read a list of seed urls, on e per line, from the specified
                                                                         [string]
   -w, --workers                             The number of workers to run in
                                             parallel       [number] [default: 1]